OA and National Budget Processes

 Budget application of net measures

 The difference between gross and net ocean GVA reveals the extent to which the ocean economy's recorded economic contribution depends on the drawdown of natural capital.
-A large and growing gap between gross and net ocean GVA signals unsustainable resource use patterns that should inform policy deliberations under medium-term expenditure frameworks.
 Finance ministries can use this information to assess:

 - Whether ocean sector growth rates are sustainable or are achieved by depleting assets